freitzzz/book-notes/the-art-of-functional-programming/README.md

 - Declaring a function that uses an expression (e.g., `let y = 2 * x`)
 - Declaring a function that receives an expression and maps to an expression (e.g., `let z = y`)

-When evaluating a lambda expressions, these need
+When evaluating a lambda expressions, these need to be reduced.
+Reduceable expressions are called **redex**.